 With respect to the current case, the defendants argued that the plaintiff needed to proffer expert testimony because he had not provided any evidence of symptoms that could be attributed to the second accident and not also attributed to either the previous accident or the plaintiff’s prior neck and spine maladies.
 However, the court noted that the plaintiff did complain of arm pain, which he had not experienced for years prior to the accident or following the first accident.
 Thus, a layperson could determine, given the temporal proximity between the accident and these particular symptoms, that such symptoms were attributable to the accident.
 In addition, the court noted that, even if expert testimony were required, a plaintiff can meet this burden by providing a combination of expert and non-expert evidence.
 See Rodrigues v.
 Georgia-Pacific Corp., 290 Ga.
 App.
 442, 446 (2008).
 In this case, the plaintiff’s description of his physical condition prior to the accident, in combination with testimony from the plaintiff’s doctors corroborating his description of his condition, was sufficient to overcome summary judgment and create an issue of fact for a jury to determine.
 Accordingly, while an expert didn’t provide a definite statement linking the need for the second surgery to the accident, the doctors’ collective testimony regarding the plaintiff’s overall condition, paired with supplemental lay evidence related to temporal proximity and the plaintiff’s description of his condition, was sufficient to overcome summary judgment.
 In light of the foregoing, the court adopted the report and recommendation of the magistrate judge and formally denied the motion for summary judgment.

 Indeed, establishing the cause of symptoms can be difficult when there are multiple acts of negligence or preexisting medical conditions.
 However, even when such issues are present, one can still overcome these hurdles by present a comprehensive case, including all available expert and non-expert evidence.
-The Atlanta negligence attorneys at Christopher Simon Attorney at Law have extensive experience with Georgia negligence law and can help you develop such a showing.
+The Atlanta tractor-trailer accident attorneys at Christopher Simon Attorney at Law have extensive experience with Georgia negligence law and can help you develop such a showing.
 If you have recently been injured as a result of a possible incident of negligence and would like assistance with understanding your options, feel free to contact us for a free case consultation.